holly948/raincitybikecrew.com/pages/rules.md

 1. No racial, derogatory, overly NSFW/political/religious content.
 No gore or pics of bike accidents please.
 Have some common sense.
 We encourage healthy amounts of swearing.
 Just keep it respectable, no personal attacks etc.
 2. Advertising other discords, or anything that could be seen as annoying to other users is prohibited.
 This includes self-advertisement and posting links that may be harmful.
 3. We have zero tolerance for inappropriate DM'ing of our members.
-4. No weeb/fetish/creepy/inappopriate messages.
+4. No weeb/fetish/creepy/inappopriate messages in chat.
 5. Must be located in or near to Vancouver, British Columbia.

-If you need to report someone from the chat, or if someone is harassing or spamming you through DMs, please message myself or one of the other moderators directly.
+If you need to report someone from the chat, or if someone is harassing or spamming you through DMs, please message one of the Discord moderators directly.

 {% include components/section-end.njk %}